 |Step 2 - knead the dough (very difficult)

-Suddenly, within a minute or so the gluten will be stretched sufficiently and it will form a kind of thin skin or film (hard to explain, but watch this movie (18mb)).
+Suddenly, within a minute or so the gluten will be stretched sufficiently and it will form a kind of thin skin or film.
+It's a bit hard to explain, but watch this movie (19mb).

 Knowing when to stop is the tricky part.
 I usually wait until the dough detaches and then I mix a bit more.
 Mixing for too long will destroy the gluten structure and you will have a VERY flat bread as result.